Jeunese/jeunese.github.io/docs/guidelines.md

 |Address readers directly to establish a personal tone.
 Use the second person in sentences. | "you" | "the administrator" |

 **Note:**
 Formality in writing is a spectrum.
-While everyday contractions are encouraged because they're easier to read, product documentation avoids less common or colloquial contractions, such as "that'd" instead of "that would".
+While everyday contractions are encouraged because they're easier to read, avoid less common or colloquial contractions, such as "that'd" instead of "that would".

+**Be friendly and positive when communicating information:**

+-  Look out for words like "can't" and "don't", e.g., instead of *"You can't reconnect without signing in again"*, use *"Sign in again to reconnect"*.
+-  Focus on the solution, not the error or mistake; use missteps as an opportunity to encourage users to keep navigating through the product.
+-  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.

 ### Be relevant

 **Make your content about the user:**

--  Use the second person "you" in sentences about the user.
+-  Use the second person ("you") in sentences about the user.
 -  Use the active (as opposed to passive) voice.
 -  Tell the user why they should care.
 -  Suggest next steps or make the next steps obvious for the user.